learning-enisda/learning-enisda/README.md

 # Hi, I'm Enisda Libra

 I am a student, currently studying at the University of Sari Mulia.
-I am passionate about UI Design and always eager to learn new things.
+I am a curious learner, who is always eager to explore new technologies, and design techniques.
+I am driven by a burning desire to uncover the secrets of UI design and constantly seeking new challenges to grow.
+Also, I am an avid reader and listener, and I believe that knowledge should be shared and accessible.
+.

 ## Projects